 Basic Periodontal Disease Treatment

-For less severe periodontal disease, a professional dental cleaning at your Sunday dentist in the Yonkers can reverse your symptoms.
+For less severe periodontal disease, a professional dental cleaning from your dentist can reverse your symptoms.
 Getting treatment for periodontal disease early can stop its progression to periodontitis and tooth loss.

 Periodontal treatment includes a deep cleaning, consisting of removing all the plaque and tartar on your teeth and below your gums.
 Two procedures — called scaling and root planning — accomplish this.
 Scaling gets rid of the tartar and bacteria while root planing smooths the root surface.

 Both procedures can only be done at dentist’s office.
 Tartar is very difficult to remove without dental tools, and root scaling can only be done with specific instruments, such as a laser or an ultrasonic device.
 After these procedures get rid of all the plaque, you must maintain a regular and complete oral hygiene routine at home to keep it off.